gladstone-institutes/RMeDPower/vignettes/calcPower_manual.md

 ![Ex1 result](ex1.jpeg)

 ## Ex2.
-Varaince estimation and power calculation from pilot data
+Testing different sample sizes of an experimental variable

 Sample sizes will be increased to max(observed sample size)x5.
 For example, when there are max 71 samples per cell line in the original data: